diliscia/Codingame/Power Of Thor - Episode 1/README.md

 Then, there were the combinations of the values of **distX** and **distY** that gave the information if Thor needed to go North-East, South-East, South-West or North-West.

 The program output for each iteration was a single line providing the movement to made, and while doing that updated the value of the variables **distX** and **distY**, adding (if going North or West) or substracting (if going South of East) the number of steps taken.
+The program substracts automatically one to **remainingTurns** variable.

 I repeated all the process through all the iterations sending the correponding text as output until Thor reached the Light of Power.